Using Chiropractors For Back Pain - Are They All They're Cracked Up To Be?

 As with many alternative therapies, the quality of the treatment you get can vary widely depending on the skill and experience of your therapist.

 So if you want to try chiropractic treatment then you need to make sure you are using a good chiropractor.

 One way to do this is to ask your doctor for a recommendation.

-Also ask your friends too and see if any of them have had good experiences of using certain chiropractors in the past.
+Also ask your friends to see if any of them have had good experiences of using certain chiropractors in the past.

 If these two avenues come up short you can try searching online.

 And a good place to start is the American Chiropractic Association website.